zncdatadev/hdfs-operator/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/zncdatadev/hdfs-operator)](https://goreportcard.com/report/github.com/zncdatadev/hdfs-operator)
 [![Artifact HUB](https://img.shields.io/endpoint?url=https://artifacthub.io/badge/repository/hdfs-operator)](https://artifacthub.io/packages/helm/kubedoop/hdfs-operator)

-This is a kubernetes operator to manage apache hdfs on kubernetes cluster.
+This is a kubernetes operator to manage apache HDFS on kubernetes cluster.
 It's part of the kubedoop ecosystem.

 Kubedoop is a cloud-native big data platform built on Kubernetes, designed to simplify the deployment and management of big data applications on Kubernetes.
 It provides a set of pre-configured Operators to easily deploy and manage various big data components such as HDFS, Hive, Spark, Kafka, and more.